michaelSkaro/artBio_Consultation/README.md

+# artBio_consultation

 Surface target evaluation in TCGA

 The objective of this study is to profile The Cancer Genomes Atlas for expression data in tumor and normal samples.
 The expression data will be analyzed with the